2sungryul/dxl/README.md

 Subscriber node subscribes the velocity command topic and sends it to dynamixel.

+# run subscriber on Jetson nano

+$ sudo chmod a+rw /dev/ttyUSB0

+$ ros2 run dxl sub

-Open linux terminal on Jetson nano
+# run publisher on Jetson nano or WSL2

 $ cd ~/ros2_ws/src